When you sign up for Local Services Ads, you’ll be asked to set up a billing account that you can use to pay for your ads.

 - Click Billing.

-- In the 'Your balance' section, you'll see your current outstanding balance and current payment threshold.
+- In the 'Your balance' section, you’ll see your current outstanding balance as well as your current payment threshold.

 If your account doesn’t reach the payment threshold within 30 days, the account will automatically be charged for the value of the outstanding balance.